 With a focus on training elementary and secondary counselors who function as advocates for their students and promote the best interests of children within the school and larger community, this 48-credit degree qualifies graduates for certification as school counselors with the Pennsylvania Department of Education.
 (Successful completion of PRAXIS exam also required.)
-Individuals who already hold a master's degree in another related field may also enter the school counseling program to complete certification only.
-Individualized programs of study are approved when applicants are admitted to the certification only program.
+Individuals who already hold a master's degree in another related field may also enter the school counseling program to complete certification only or a CAGS in school psychology.
+Individualized programs of study are approved when applicants are admitted to the certification only or CAGS program.